docker-rpm-builder/docker-rpm-builder/README.md

 It's highly **debuggable** - with the proper option set, whenever a build failure occurs, an interactive shell is spawned in the very context of the build.

-It's **fast** (benchmarks are going to happen soon, I'm trying to perform some reproducibile tests right now and I plan to add them to the repo) - by leveraging Docker capabilities there's very little copy happening between builds; such minimal IO speeds things up.
-But the real performance improvement comes from the ease of use from any host system, from the interacive shell spawning and from the great hackability to suit your build needs.
+It's **fast** (benchmarks are going to happen soon, I'm trying to perform some reproducible tests right now and I plan to add them to the repo) - by leveraging Docker capabilities there's very little copy happening between builds; such minimal IO speeds things up.
+But the real performance improvement comes from the ease of use from any host system, from the interactive shell spawning and from the great hackability to suit your build needs.

-The root filesystem is *fully writeable* - this is very handy if you've got an application that in some way hardcodes paths when installed, and you get errors because paths like "/tmp/buildroot-something" found in files.
+The root filesystem is *fully writable* - this is very handy if you've got an application that in some way hardcodes paths when installed, and you get errors because paths like "/tmp/buildroot-something" found in files.
 Just install it in the place it's meant to be installed and move it to ```${RPM_BUILD_ROOT}``` afterwards.